CLesnar/go/cmd/magicTheGathering/README.md

 This service utilizes Magic: The Gathering API to create a web based game.

 ## Magic: The Gathering API Details
 The MTG APIs used relate to card data and set data.
 The official website for MTG API can be found here: https://magicthegathering.io/#.
-The offical docs found in linked from above can be found here: https://docs.magicthegathering.io/.
+The official docs found in linked from above can be found here: https://docs.magicthegathering.io/.
 And the go SDK can be found here: https://github.com/MagicTheGathering/mtg-sdk-go.

 The go client is used:
     `go get github.com/MagicTheGathering/mtg-sdk-go`